 6. Dynamic Subtitles and Accessibility

-• Synchronized subtitles enhance the rhythm of the video.
+- Synced subtitles enhance the rhythm of the video.

-• They combine colors, effects, and transitions to catch the eye.
+- Combine colors, effects, and transitions to catch the eye.

 Subtitles are not just a complement: they make the video indispensable even without sound.